ranjankumar03/100-days-of-code/log.md

 **Thoughts**: Feeling good about Javascript and Illustrator!
 Need to finish problem sets for Lambda School.

 ### Day 40: March 17th, 2017

 **Today's Progress**: Coded for 30 minutes.
 Worked on Javascript problem set from day 2 Homework from Lambda School.

 **Thoughts**: Feeling good!
 Wish I could solve some of these without having to look them up!
 But I will be able to down the road.

 ### Day 41: March 18th, 2017

 **Today's Progress**: Coded for 120 minutes.
 Worked on Javascript problem sets from Lambda school and also watched a demo of React Native via Sketch.

 **Thoughts**: I think I could totally learn React Native!

+### Day 42: March 19th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Solved 3 Javascript problems from Homework 3 from Lambda school.
+Only 10 to go!

+**Thoughts**: Some of those were tough!
+Luckily, another Koala in my cohort was able to guide me.
+Shoutout to Rachel!